3C3BOL/DSASDSDASSASDASD/README.md

-## Welcome to GitHub Pages
+# Welcome Crypto Friend

+You have finally come to CryptoRobinHoods official website.

+## WHAT IS CRYPTOROBINHOODS?

+## WHY WOULD I WANT ONE?

+## HOW CAN I BUY ONE?

+## WHO IS 3C3BOL?

-You can use the [editor on GitHub](https://github.com/3C3BOL/cryptorobinhoods/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/3C3BOL/cryptorobinhoods/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.